deepnetworkgmbh/generative-ai/README.md

 More information can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions).

 ## Azure AI Search
 Azure AI Search is a service that provides indexing and querying capabilities.
-In the context of LLMs this service is very useful when using **RAG (Retrieval-Augmented Generation)**.
+In the context of LLMs this service is very useful when using **RAG**.

 ### Access Control
 Access control in Azure AI Search can be achieved in 3 levels.
 These are: